The coherent-state transformation in quantum electrodynamics coupled cluster theory: Discussion

+A second aspect related to the polaritonic cluster operator concerns an apparent connection between QED-CC truncation schemes and the CS transformation.
+In order to illustrate this aspect, we consider the QED-CCD-1-S1 scheme with polaritonic cluster operator

-The mixed doubles excitation operator, $\hat{S}^1_1$, acquires in this context ``spurious'' single-excitation contributions throught the CS-transformation (\textit{cf.} Eq.\eqref{eq.cs_s11_amplitude}), \textit{i.e.}, the manifold of singly excited determinants becomes relevant although not considered in the intended QED-CC approximation.
-This observation suggests that a ``faithful'' truncation of the polaritonic cluster operator should consider only electronic and mixed excitation operators consistent with CS-induced renormalization corrections, \textit{e.g.}, $\hat{T}_1,\hat{S}^1_1$ and $\hat{T}_2,\hat{S}^1_2$ with mixed-triples excitations $\hat{S}^1_2=\frac{1}{4}s^\lambda_{aibj}\hat{E}^a_i\hat{E}^b_j\hat{b}^\dagger_\lambda$, respectively.
+where we now account for electronic \textit{double} excitations with amplitudes, $t^{ab}_{ij}$.
+Under the action of the CS transformation, the mixed doubles excitation operator (third term) acquires now a seemingly ``spurious'' electronic single-excitation contribution (\textit{cf.} Eq.\eqref{eq.cs_s11_amplitude}), which renders the manifold of singly-excited determinants to be relevant although not considered in the intended QED-CC approximation.
+Note, the similarity transformation in CC theory commonly leads to the effective inclusion of \textit{higher} excitations, while we find here lower-lying states to become relevant.
+This observation might suggest that a ``consistent'' truncation of the polaritonic cluster operator considers only electronic and mixed excitation operators in agreement with CS-induced renormalization corrections, \textit{e.g.}, $\hat{T}_1$ and $\hat{S}^1_1$ or $\hat{T}_2$ and $\hat{S}^1_2$ with mixed-triples excitations, $\hat{S}^1_2=\frac{1}{4}s^\lambda_{aibj}\hat{E}^a_i\hat{E}^b_j\hat{b}^\dagger_\lambda$, respectively.